DarkVole/bloccit/README.md

 ### User Stories and Acceptance Criteria
 We will implement the following user stories for Bloccit:

-User Story: As a user, I want to know the name and purpose of this site so that I can decide whether I want to continue interacting with it.
+As a user, I want to know the name and purpose of this site so that I can decide whether I want to continue interacting with it.

 #### Acceptance Criteria: